zipluciano/zipluciano/README.md

 <p>
 My name is Luciano, I'm from Florianópolis.
 I'm a Civil Engineering student at the Federal University of Santa Catarina (UFSC) and passionate about technology.
-My dream has always been to work with IT, but some choices guided me to Engineering after high school, now I'm back on the path to becoming a Full Stack Web Developer.
+My dream has always been to work with IT, but some choices guided me to Engineering after high school.
+Currently I work as Front-end Software Developer at <a href="https://aurum.com.br/" target="_blank">Aurum Software</a>.
 </p>

 <h3>Informations</h3>